And to think we used to hate them!

 The areas that work are:

-However, the primary movers are the latissimus dorsi - lats or wings, back muscles, and biceps.
+However, the primary movers are the lats (latissimus dorsi), back muscles, and biceps.

 In other words, if you do this exercise your back will get bigger, the biceps will increase in size, and you will develop the coveted V-taper.

-Favor the development of the biceps or lats by changing the grip you are using:
+Favor the development of the biceps or lats by changing the grip you are using.
+A supinated (underhand) grip will allow more biceps activation, while a pronated (overhand) grip will favor the activation of the lats.

 One of the main functions of the biceps muscle is forearm supination.